 Credit defines the quantum of contents/syllabus prescribed for a course and determines the number of in-seat hours, 50-minute periods, of instruction required per week.
-Thus, normally in each of the courses, credits will be assigned on the basis of the number of lectures / tutorial / laboratory work and other forms of learning (X-Activity: Programming tutorial, Virtual tutorial, Group work, Field work, Studio work, MOOC learning, Virtual Lab, etc,.) required to complete the course contents in a semester:
+Thus, normally in each of the courses, credits will be assigned on the basis of the number of lectures / tutorial / laboratory work and other forms of learning (X-Activity: Virtual tutorial, Group work, MOOC learning, Virtual Lab, Clinical Training, Pre-Clinical Lab etc,.) required to complete the course contents in a semester:

-- Lecture (L): One credit for each one lecture hour per week. - Tutorial (T): One credit for tutorial session of two hours per week. - Practical (P): One credit for practical session of two hours per week. - X-Activity (X): One credit for activity session of three hours per week.
+- Lecture (L): One credit for each one lecture hour per week. - Tutorial (T): One credit for tutorial session of two hours per week. - Practical (P): One credit for practical session of two hours per week. - X-Clinical (X): One credit for clinical session of three hours per week.